cjsidler/texting-microservice/README.md

 }
 ```

-Then, send a POST request to http://placeholderlink.com/send-texts with an "authorization" header with a value of the token you received in the previous step.
+Then, send a POST request to https://texting-microservice.herokuapp.com/send-texts with an "authorization" header that has a value of the token you received in the previous step.
 The service will also expect a JSON array of message objects in the body of the POST request.
 Each message object should have the following attributes:

 1. phoneNumber - This is the phone number you want to send an SMS message to.
 This phone number must be a string in the full 10-digit format with a plus sign in front.